Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 • The Commercial Register has expanded powers to request financial documentation and can void shell company sales where it suspects the transaction lacks commercial substance

 • Changes to a shelf company must now be executed in two stages: first the company name and board composition, then the business activity and purpose clause.
-Attempting to change everything simultaneously in a single filing may trigger additional scrutiny or rejection
+Attempting to change everything simultaneously in a single filing triggers rejection

 • These rules apply to all cantons, though enforcement intensity varies